marked-gil/goodwill-events/TESTING.md

 ## ACCESSIBILITY

 ### **Safari Accessibility Audit Results**

+Safari's Accessibility Audit inspects the site's pages for accessibility issues, and each page on this site is 100% accessible based on the results shown below.

 * **Home Page**
 ![Safari Audit Result for Home Page](docs/testing_screenshots/safari-audit/safari-audit-home.png)
 * **Events (Upcoming Events) Page**